 Columbarium: A columbarium could be a building or a wall, which is designed to house cremated remains.
 It is possible to keep the cremated remains with the family or scattered them somewhere that is significant to the family, and the loved one, a columbarium would act as a place for family and friends to visit and mourn.
 Some families will also store the urn of scattered remains in the columbarium.

-Natural Cemeteries: Natural cemeteries are the newest type of cemeteries in North America, and there are only a few them.
-They can also be called green cemeteries, or eco-cemeteries, and have strict rules about the burials that are allowed.
-Generally, these cemeteries will only allow for natural burials.
-Natural burials can be done at most monumental and lawn cemeteries.
+Natural Cemetery: Natural cemeteries are the newest type of cemetery in North America, and are often referred to as "green" or "eco-cemeteries".
+They generally have strict rules, allowing only for natural burials.
+Natural burials can also be done at most monumental and lawn cemeteries.
 Depending on the natural cemetery and the family, conventional markings like headstones are replaced with a natural rock with the name engraved, or a tree may be planted to mark the spot.
 It is recommended to check with the cemetery before planting any trees or brushes around a grave.

 What is opening and closing, and why does it cost so much?